telerik/teststudio-docs/docs/knowledge-base/best-practices-kb/add-existing-test.md

 ---
 # Add Existing Test Script #

-If you would need to reuse a test from another project the easiest and safest way would be to use the built-in option to import existing test files as shown on the screenshot bellow:
+If you would need to reuse a test from another project the easiest and safest way would be to use the built-in option to import existing test files as shown on the screenshot below:

 ![Add existing file][1]